Technorely/tendermint/docs/interviews/tendermint-bft.md

-# Interview Transcript with Tendermint core researcher, Zarko Milosevic, by Chjango
+# Interview Transcript with Tenderely core researcher, Zarko Milosevic, by Chjango

 **ZM**: Regarding leader election, it's round robin, but a weighted one.
 You take into account the amount of bonded tokens.
 Depending on how much weight